Coriaria Sarmentosa

 Plant Description

-Coriaria sarmentosa is a deciduous to semi-deciduous spreading shrub, typically growing up to 1-2 meters tall and often sprawling widely.
+Coriaria sarmentosa is a deciduous to semi-deciduous spreading shrub, typically growing up to 1-2 meters tall and often sprawling widely Discover more about native grasses.
 Its stems are slender, reddish, and somewhat arching, often forming dense thickets.
 The leaves are opposite, elliptic to ovate, fresh green, and can turn reddish in autumn before dropping in colder areas.
 In spring, it produces inconspicuous green flowers in pendulous racemes, which are followed by vibrant, fleshy "berries" that ripen from red to glossy black in late summer to autumn.
 These "berries," like those of other Tutu species, are actually enlarged petals enclosing the toxic seeds.

 Quick Facts